embroidery-space/xsp-specs/ursa/oxs.md

 #### `object`

-The `object` element defines anything that can be added by other software.
+The `object` element defines anything that can be added by a specific software.

 Attributes: